Rebirth (manhwa)

-is a manhwa series created and drawn by Lee Kang-woo, writing under the pen name of Woo.
+Rebirth (리버스; Stylization: 리버스(REBIRTH)) is a manhwa series created and drawn by Lee Kang-woo, writing under the pen name of Woo.
 It has been published in serialized format in the Korean weekly comic magazine Comic Champ since 1998.
 The series was completed in 2010 with twenty-six volumes in Korea.

 Rebirth is the story of a 17th-century vampire named Deshwitat L. Rudbich.
 It follows his adventures after he is cast into a 300-year limbo by his enemies.

 Rebirth was published in English by Tokyopop, with adaptation by Bryce P. Coleman and Aaron Sparrow.
 As of February 2009, twenty-two volumes have been published in English.
 Rebirth was published in Swedish by Wahlströms.
 The Swedish release started in the summer of 2005, and a total of 16 volumes were published.
 Rebirth was published in Italy by Flashbook.

 Plot

-The story begins in the 17th century, when Kalutika Maybus, the God of Light, begins his epic battle against the vampire Deshwitat L. Rudbich.
-Once described as the closest of friends, Kalutika killed Deshwitat's fiancée, Lilith and sealed Deshwitat in limbo.

-The plot continues in the 21st century, when a band of spiritual investigators led by Sang-Ho Do uncovers a band of demons.
-Engaging in combat, most of the party is quickly killed, leaving only Sang-Ho, his daughter Remi, and an exorcist, Millenear Shephield.
-When they are about to be defeated, Remi bleeds onto a pile of dust.
-Her blood inadvertently breaks the seal that binds Deshwitat, releasing him.

-Deshwitat is depicted as too weak after having been trapped in isolation for so long to fight the demons.
-Sang-Ho decides to sacrifice himself to Deshwitat to give him enough power to save his daughter and Millenear.
-After Deshwitat metamorphoses Sang-Do's body into resurrection dust, he reassures Remi that upon his death, her father would return to life as a human being.
-Thinking the power of Light is the only way to defeat Kalutika, he the enlists Millenear's help to learn it.
-Millenear tells him that she is unable to teach light magic herself, but she does know of a Buddhist monastery in Hong Kong that could be able to instruct him.
-The three arrive at the monastery only to be attacked by a swordsman and his companion.
-Deshwitat discovers that the swordsman is his old friend Rett Butler, who should have died over 300 years ago, and his fighting companion Beryun.